Skip to content

 What Income is Considered “Earned in Hong Kong”?

 Income and salaries tax are assessed on the employment income arising in or derived from Hong Kong.
-Therefore if your employment is from a Hong Kong company to work in Hong Kong, then your full income would be chargeable to any salary tax over the year.
+Therefore, if your employment is from a Hong Kong company to work in Hong Kong, then your full income would be chargeable to any salary tax over the year.
 You can however claim exemptions to this income tax under the following circumstances:

 If all the services rendered during the year are outside of Hong Kong (except in certain occupations such as civil servants or crew members of an airline) you would be exempt from salaries tax under that year of assessment.
 Further, income from services less than 60 days in Hong Kong would also be exempt from Hong Kong taxes.
 The nature of your trip, being for “visit” or business, would be assessed by the IRD based on the documentation provided.